simeononsecurity/simeononsecurity.ch/content/articles/windows-registry-vs-linux-config-files-cybersecurity-comparison/index.en.md

 3. **Firewall Rules**: A critical step in Linux hardening is configuring firewall rules that control network access to services based on their configuration.
 For instance, you can use the **`iptables`** utility to set up firewall rules that restrict incoming and outgoing network traffic, enhancing overall system security.

-By adhering to these Linux hardening practices, you can bolster the security of your system and reduce vulnerabilities effectively.
+By adhering to these Linux hardening practices, you can strengthen the security of your system and reduce vulnerabilities effectively.

 ## **Conclusion**